MileHacker Logo

 • Huangling (篁岭): Renowned for its unique 'sun-drying autumn' (晒秋) tradition, where villagers dry crops on their rooftops.
 Accessible by cable car.

-• Visitor Information: A package ticket (approx. ¥180-210) often covers entry to multiple villages over a few days.
+• Visitor Information: A package ticket (approx. ¥180-210) often covers entry to several villages over a few days.

 • Individual village entry is also possible, usually around ¥60 per village.

-• Timing: Explore dawn or dusk to avoid peak crowds and experience a quieter ambiance.
+• Timing: Explore early morning or late afternoon to avoid peak crowds and experience a quieter ambiance.

 Wuyuan offers stunning terraced landscapes and deep cultural experiences.